Taurids

 The Taurids are an annual meteor shower, associated with the comet Encke.
 The Taurids are actually two separate showers, with a Southern and a Northern component.
 The Southern Taurids originated from Comet Encke, while the Northern Taurids originated from the asteroid 2004 TG_{10}, possibly a large fragment of Encke due to its similar orbital parameters.
 They are named after their radiant point in the constellation Taurus, where they are seen to come from in the sky.
 Because of their occurrence in late October and early November, they are also called Halloween fireballs.
 Since 2P/Encke is such a short period comet, the meteors have the slowest impact speed of the annual well-known meteor showers.

 Comet Encke and the Taurid complex are believed to be remnants of a disrupted 40-km-class comet from about 10,000 years ago, breaking into several pieces and releasing material by normal cometary activity, mass loss via YORP spin-up, or occasionally by close encounters with the tidal force of Earth or other planets (Whipple, 1940; Klačka, 1999).
 In total, this meteoroid stream is the largest in the inner Solar System.
-Since the stream is rather spread out in space, Earth takes several weeks to pass through it, causing an extended period of meteor activity, compared with the much smaller periods of activity in other showers.
-The Taurids are also made up of weightier material, pebbles instead of dust grains.
+Since the stream is rather spread out in space, Earth takes several weeks to pass through it, causing an extended period of meteor activity, compared with the much briefer periods of activity in other showers.
+The Taurids are also made up of weightier material, i.e. pebbles as opposed to dust grains.
 The daytime showers are active from May to July (Beta Taurids and Zeta Perseids), while the nighttime showers are active from September to December.